 Cooked potatoes are best mashed up in a bowl with some cooking oil, garlic salt, cooked egg yolk, crushed/dried liver pills, fish oil, or just about anything else your hens might like mixed in before serving it for breakfast.

-This is an extremely nutritious treat they will go crazy over if you toss it on the floor of their run.
-They will be more happy if you add some greens as well.
+This is an extremely nutritious treat that they will go crazy over if you toss it on the floor of their run.
+They will be happier if you add some greens as well.

 Chickens have very limited eyesight and will not see well enough to discover it until they begin eating and pulling the mashed-up food onto their beak.